Maximum Independent Set when excluding an induced minor: $K_1 + tK_2$ and $tC_3 \uplus C_4$: Polynomial algorithm in -induced-minor-free graphs

 We now prove the main technical result of the section.

-\begin{proposition} Let $G$ be a reduced connected $K_1 + tK_2$-induced-minor-free $n$-vertex graph.
-Let $X \subseteq V(G)$ maximize the size of~a largest component of $G' := G - X$, among those sets $X$ such that $G[X] \simeq tK_2$.
-Then for every connected component $C$ of $G'$, a path-decomposition~$\mathcal P$ of $C$ such that \begin{compactitem} \item every bag of $\mathcal P$ is contained in $O(t^4)$ consecutive BFS layers, and \item every adhesion of $\mathcal P$ is of size at most $2t^2$, \end{compactitem} can be computed in time $n^{O(1)}$. \end{proposition}
+\begin{proposition} Let $G$ be a reduced connected $n$-vertex $K_1 + tK_2$-induced-minor-free graph containing $tK_2$ as an induced subgraph.
+Let $X \subseteq V(G)$ maximize the order of~a largest component of $G' := G - X$, among those sets $X$ such that $G[X] \simeq tK_2$.
+Then for every connected component $C$ of $G'$, a path-decomposition~$\mathcal P$ of $C$ such that \begin{itemize} \item every bag of $\mathcal P$ is contained in $O(t^4)$ consecutive BFS layers of $C$, and \item every adhesion of $\mathcal P$ is of size at most $2t^2$, \end{itemize} can be computed in time $n^{O(1)}$. \end{proposition}